plfa/plfa.github.io/index.md

 This book is an introduction to programming language theory, written in Agda.
 The authors are [Wen Kokke][wen] and [Philip Wadler][phil].

 Please send us comments!
 The text is currrently being drafted.
-The first draft of Part I will be completed before the end of March 2018.
-When that is done it will be announced here, and that would be an excellent time to comment on the first part.

-The book was inspired by [Software Foundations][sf], but presents the material in a different way; see the [Preface](Preface).
+Part I is ready for comment.
+We plan that Part II will be ready for comment by the end of May.

+Comments on all matters---organisation, material we should add, material we should remove, parts that require better explanation, good exercises, errors, and typos---are welcome.
+Pull requests for small fixes are encouraged.

 ## Front matter

   - [Preface](Preface)

 ## Part 1: Logical Foundations

+(This part is ready for review.
+Please send your comments!)

   - [Naturals: Natural numbers](Naturals)
   - [Properties: Proof by induction](Properties)